edson-acordi/4bit-microcomputer/Programs/README.md

-### Summary of the main features of the phyton assembler for the MikroLeo:
+### Summary of the main features of the Python Assembler for the MikroLeo:

 @ is used to indicate a RAM address.